 Pastors/administrators and others in charge of a parish are required to consult with the laity of the parish, who in turn have the right to express their views and concerns.
+Those in charge have the freedom to consult as they see fit about any practical matter.
 The Parish Pastoral Council fosters this collaboration because it allows the faithful and the pastor/administrator or other ministerial leaders to share their reflections about the parish's mission and ministry and to plan for parish life in light of the Gospel and Church teaching.
-See the